alejodaraio/lost-ark-map/readme.md

 # Lost Ark Map

-This is an interactive map as overlay to search faster everything.
+This is an interactive map as overlay to search everything on Lost Ark World.

 ### Download
 - [Download Latest Release](https://github.com/alejodaraio/lost-ark-map/releases)